 FAQ

-What can I substitute for almonds?
+What can I substitute for the almonds?

-How do you desalt capers?
+How do you rinse capers?

-Rinse them under cold water and soak them for a few minutes, changing the water if necessary, before using them in the recipe.
+Rinse them under cold water and soak them for a few minutes, changing the water if necessary, before using in the recipe.